 Environs, Obstacles, and Traps ignore illumination.
 However, their targets still suffer any conditions as a result of being unable to see.

 Some regions may be filled with water, requiring certain entities to swim through them.
-Swimming entities that lack the Aquatic keyword have their Inflict, Endure, and Damage dice levels reduced by 1 unless otherwise specified.
+Swimming entities that lack the Aquatic keyword have their Inflict, Endure, Damage, Search, and Lockpick dice levels reduced by 1 unless otherwise specified.
 Flying entities can avoid these penalties whenever they are not playing an Action or Reaction against a swimming entity.
 Fully submerged regions prevent any entities from flying, however.

 PCs, Creatures, and Seekers are affected by swimming.
 Obstacles, Environs, and Traps are unaffected and ignore all swim-related rules, penalties, and effects unless otherwise specified.